Cui Jian: Filling the World with Love and "Nothing to My Name"

 "Nothing to My Name" is considered by some to be the first indie song in China.
 The sampling inspiration for the song draws from Northwestern China's "Xintianyou" folk music.
 Cui Jian incorporated traditional instruments like the suona, guzheng, dizi, and xiao, while blending elements and rhythms from punk, jazz, Afro-pop, and rap.
 Professor of East Asian Studies Nimrod Baranovitch wrote that the song features a hybrid of folklore with strong, fast and modern disco and rock beats.
 Stefan Simons wrote for Der Spiegel that Cui's loud, aggressive tones blasted against "oily party" arias and "schmaltzy" pop music from Hong Kong and Taiwan, making the song the anthem of the alternative music and youth scene.
 The song is about a failed love affair, but widely read as a metaphor for the growing estrangement of Chinese youth from the political climate of China.
 Compared with the first-person plural pronoun "we" in revolutionary songs, the word "I" appears in 28 times out of the song's 42 lines and becomes a liberating call for self-expression.
 BBC correspondent Henry Knight described the song as "individualism, experimentation and non-conformity".
-Hong Kong news website HK01 stated that this love song accurately and profoundly depicts the confusion experienced by China's younger generation amid the collapse of social values at the time, as well as their reflections on self-identity amidst dual material and spiritual hardships.
+Hong Kong news website HK01 stated that this love song accurately and profoundly depicts the confusion experienced by China's younger generation amid the collapse of social values at the time, as well as their reflections on identity amidst dual material and spiritual hardships.

 His performance has been seen as the moment heralding the birth of Chinese rock 'n' roll, which has been compared to The Beatles on The Ed Sullivan Show.
 Parangalan, known as the Father of Taiwanese Folk Songs, thought "the younger generation in mainland China can now write their own songs" after hearing "Nothing to My Name".
 The song peaked at number one on the Chinese Pop Chart, and remains one of the most influential songs in the history of China.